First Thanksgiving Recipes to Make Today - Kids Can Help Prepare!

 Plimoth Plantation’s 17th-century English village is a re-creation of the small farming and maritime community built by the Pilgrims along the shore of Plymouth Harbor.
 In the Village, set in the year is 1627, just seven years after the arrival of Mayflower, you’ll find modest timber-framed houses furnished with reproductions of the types of objects that the Pilgrims owned, aromatic kitchen gardens, and heritage breeds livestock.
 “Townspeople” - costumed role players - tell you about their lives in Plymouth Colony, and daily activities re-create life in 1627.

-There were no cranberries, mashed potatoes, apples or even turkey at the first Thanksgiving, but Wall did give us some 17th-century recipes that are still prepared at Plimoth Plantation today.
+There were no cranberries, mashed potatoes, apples or even turkey at the first Thanksgiving, but Wall did share some 17th-century recipes that are still prepared at Plimoth Plantation today.
 The dishes that follow may not be the typical fare for the Thanksgiving kids’ table, but kids can help with their preparation.
 To quote Wall, “There is no or minimal knife use, no lifting hot pans, no plucking the feathers from geese and then roasting them for hours in front of a wood fire.”

 Well, my wood fire has been out of commission for years, but I do believe that by involving my kids with these recipes, they will be more willing to try different flavors, and we may even find a new favorite to add to our family’s traditional meal.